entrance at high school

 You know you’re in Cavalier territory as soon as you arrive on the campus of Archbishop Spalding High School.

 Red and white plants in the impressive new landscaping add not just bright pops of color, but a healthy dose of school spirit.
+The private Catholic high school in Severn, MD operates under the Archdiocese of Baltimore and serves the greater Annapolis and Baltimore areas.

 It’s a prestigious school.
 Nearly 100 percent of its 1,200 students go on to college.
 A respected athletic program keeps outdoor sports fields busy and championship trophies adding up.